mozilla/ecosystem-platform/docs/reference/development-process.md

 * If there are interesting security changes, the security team has been notified
 * If there are significant string changes, the L10n team has been notified
 * Appropriate metrics have been documented and will be implemented (ie. How will we know this is a success?)
+* If there are legal or privacy implications, the legal and privacy teams have been consulted

 ### Sprints

 Sprints are tracked in Jira.
-There is a [dashboard for our current sprint][fxa-jira-dashboard] and a [detailed view of our current sprint][fxa-jira-sprint].
+There is a [detailed view of our current sprint][fxa-jira-sprint].

 The amount of work we can accomplish in a sprint depends on how many people are on the team, how much time those people can devote to the work, and what type of work it is.
 Our [historical velocity is tracked][fxa-jira-velocity], but past performance is no guarantee of future results.